 Kristina’s participation with this project began when she was an Assistant Archivist and continued when she became the head of UD Archives.
 Like Jennifer before her, she played a vital role in this project.
 She helped faculty think of places where important material lay hide in mass of material produced over the many years.
 She then introduced students to the University of Dayton Archives and helped coordinate their research.

 Director of Experiential Learning:

 Karen supported faculty efforts to make this class happen by providing help in locating resources and publicizing the class.
 Her office provided much needed financial support early in the project.
-The “Experimental Learning Innovation Fund” grant helped cover the initial costs of paying for the services needed to place the website on the world wide web.
+The “Experiential Learning Innovation Fund” grant helped cover the initial costs of paying for the services needed to place the website on the world wide web.
 The financial support also helped defray the costs of buy equipment.
-Thanks for being an advocate of Experiental Learning Karen.
+Thanks for being an advocate of Experiential Learning Karen.